 Bloody Brittlegill Mushrooms (Russula sanguinaria) growing in a colony.
 These are poisonous, but a marvel to look at.

 When you visit us next time, let us go walking in the woods, and explore the wonder that these fungi are.
-Spot some colorful mushrooms, feel their presence in the soil, and be impressed by how important they are for our ecosystem.
+Spot some colourful mushrooms, feel their presence in the soil, and be impressed by how important they are for our ecosystem.

 Purple Mushroom